PostHog/posthog.com/contents/partners/guidelines.md

 ## Getting more referrals

-PostHog Marketplace is new - we manually curate the listings.
+PostHog partner directory is new - we manually curate the listings.

-If our team hear good user feedback about your product or service, we are more likely to recommend you informally to users or to promote your listing in the marketplace more prominently.
+If our team hear good user feedback about your product or service, we are more likely to recommend you informally to users or to promote your listing in the partner directory more prominently.

 ## Commercial terms